yuseow/AWS_certification_notes-Solution-Architect-AssociateC03/README.md

 | S3 Glacier Flexible Retrieval | - Low cost storage designed for data archiving </br>- Able to retrieve objects within a few minutes to hours </br></br> example usage: store archived customer records or older photots and video files that you can wait for the retrieval |
 | S3 Glacier Deep Archive | - Lowest cost object storage class ideal for archiving </br>- Able to retrieve objects within 12 hours</br></br>Good for long-term retention and digital preservation for data that might be accessed once or twice a year.
 Lowest cost storage in AWS, data retrieval from 12-48 hours.
 All objects in this storage class are replicated and stored across at least 3 geographically dispersed Availability Zones. |
 | S3 Outposts | - Creates S3 buckets on Amazon S3 outposts </br>- Makes it easier to retrieve, store, and access data on AWS Outposts </br></br> AWS S3 Outposts (on premise on the client side) delivers object storage to on-premises AWS outposts environment.
 Stores data durably and redundantly across multiple devices and servers on your Outposts.
 It works well for workloads with local data residency requirements that must satisfy demanding performance needs by keeping data close to on-premises applications. |

+- **AWS Elastic File System**: Auto-scaling according to the size that is needed, and allows multiple instances (aka multiple EC2, whereas EBS is 1:1) to access the data in EFS at the same time.
+  - Auto-scales when you need more storage -  As you add and remove files, Amazon EFS grows and shrinks automatically.
+It can scale on demand to petabytes without disrupting applications.
+  - Regional resource, stores data in and across multiple Availability Zones.
+Any EC2 in the region can access the EFS
+  - The duplicate storage enables you to access data concurrently from all the Availability Zones in the Region where a file system is located.
+Additionally, on-premises servers can access Amazon EFS using AWS Direct Connect.
+  - Compared to block storage (EBS) and object storage (S3), file storage is ideal for use cases in which a large number of services and resources need to access the same data at the same time.

+  ## AWS Relational Database Service (RDS)
+  - A managed service that automates tasks such as hardware provisioning, database setup, patching, backups, redundancy, failover, disaster recovery
+  - Different security options:
+    - encryption at rest (protecting data while it is stored)
+    - encryption in transit (protecting data while it is being sent and received)
+  - Different kinds of database engines which optimise for memory, performance, or input/output (I/O).
+Supported engines:
+    1. Amazon Aurora:
+      - Compatible with either MySQL and PostgreSQL
+      - 5x faster than standard MySQL, 3x faster than standard PostgreSQL
+      - 1/10th of cost of commercial databases
+      - data replication, up to 15 read replicas
+      - continuous backup to S3
+      - point-in-time recovery
+    2. PostgreSQL
+    3. MySQL
+    4. MariaDB
+    5. Oracle Database
+    6. Microsoft SQL Server

+## AWS DynamoDB (Nonrelational/NoSQL database)
+- Key-value pairs, data is organised into items (keys) and items have attributes (values)
+- Able to add or remove attributes from items in the table at any time.
+Not every item in the table has to have the same attributes
+- No need an upfront rigid DB schema
+- May not be suitable for all kinds of use case, (not suitable if you need a lot of complex joins) but use it right, it can deliver single-digit millisecond performance
+- Serverless, no need to provision, patch or manage any servers
+- Auto-scaling
+- Has petabyte scaling potential and granular API access

+## AWS Redshift (Data warehousing as a service)
+- Able to collect data from many sources and understand relationships and trends across your data

+## AWS Database Migration Service (DMS)
+- Helps to migrate databases onto AWS
+- Has a source and target database
+- Source database can remain fully operational during the migration, hence minimising downtime for applications that rely on that database
+- Source and target database don't have to be of the same type
+  - same type of source and target database (e.g. MySQL to MySQL) is called "homogenous databases"
+  - different types of source and target database (e.g. MySQL to PostgresSQL) are called "heterogenous databases".
+Schema structure, data types and database code might differ, hence a 2 step process might be necessary.
+1st to convert them in the AWS Schema Conversion Tool